SandraBergstrom/PP1/README.md

 #### Bugs

-- When deployed none of the images in the gallery is working in any screen or system.
-It workes fine in Gitpod, but not when deployed to Github.
-- Pink background image and white overlay text at the bottom om Home page is not showing in iOS.
+- Pink background image at the bottom om Home page is not showing in iOS.
 - Hero image a bit large (height) on table and mobile.
 - Background image 2 furthest down at Home page is a bit large (height) on table and mobile.

 #### Fixed bugs

+- When deployed none of the images in the gallery is working in any screen or system.
+It workes fine in Gitpod, but not when deployed to Github. <br>
+*Removed firs "/" in img-link.
+So instead of "/assets/images/..."
+I changed to "assets/images/...".

 - What we do section on Home page not responsive. <br>
 *I re-made the whole section and put the content in a flexbox to have a better control over it*